12 Apostles and their Characteristics

-Thomas tended to stress the negative or unfavorable or take the gloomiest possible view of things.
+Thomas tended to stress the unfavorable or take the gloomiest possible view of things.
 On the night before our Lord’s death, Thomas asked that famous question.

 He is typical of many individuals who have certain conflicting principles difficult to reconcile.

-He was the type of individual who seemed to have difficulty recovering quickly from setbacks, and he inclined to look upon life with the eyes of gloom or despair.
+He was the type of individual who seemed to have difficulty recovering quickly from setbacks, and he was inclined to look upon life with eyes of gloom or despair.

 However, he still was a man of courage and entire unselfishness.
 With his perplexed faith in the teaching of Jesus, there was mingled a sincere love for Jesus, the teacher.

 Matthew is called “Matthew” in the first gospel, while in the second and third gospels, he is called “Levi.”
 Then in the book of Acts, he is once again called Matthew.

 Being a tax collector, Matthew was especially hated by the Jews because they considered the tax collectors to be evil, wicked men.

 Whether he had more to repent of than his neighbors, we cannot tell.
 He indeed belonged to a class of men, many of whom were truly guilty of fraud and extortion, but Matthew may have been an exception.